How to Rent an Apartment [2023 Rental Application Guide]

 - Bonus and Incentive Payment Statement

-5. Determine if You Need a Co-Signer
+5. Determine If You Need a Guarantor or Co-Signer

 6. Provide Rental References

-They want to ensure your responsibility.
-To confirm, your prospective landlord might also call your previous landlord to ask about your reliability and ability to pay rent on time.
+Prospective landlords want references from previous landlords to verify your rental history and trustworthiness as a prospective tenant.
+In addition, they are trying to establish how responsible you are and may call your previous landlord to ask about your reliability and ability to pay rent on time.

 7. Consider Including Personal References

-9. Provide Your Security Deposit
+8. Provide Your Security Deposit

 10. Move Into Your New Apartment